 - Matthew Lobo, Portland State University

-Call for Lightning Talks – The Town Hall will include a series of lightning presentations where scientists are invited to present one slide in one minute explaining how s/he has used (or plans to use) freely available observatory data in their respective research.
-In this Town Hall we will expand beyond OOI, and encourage users of other observatories to also share their experiences in applying observatory data in their respective research.
+Call for Lightning Talks – The Town Hall will include a series of lightning presentations where scientists are invited to present one slide in one minute explaining how they have used (or plan to use) freely available observatory data in their respective research.
+In this Town Hall, we will expand beyond OOI and encourage users of other observatories to also share their experiences in applying observatory data in their respective research.
 We hope you will consider presenting a slide in the lightning session.

 Time during the Town Hall is limited and we expect to be able to schedule about ten lightning talks during the Town Hall (WE ARE NOW AT FULL CAPACITY).
 However, we are excited to announce that all submitted lightning talks will have the opportunity to be presented during the Fall AGU meeting!
 The OOIFB has teamed with the OOI booth exhibitors to offer a time slot on Wednesday, December 9th at 6pm EST to highlight the lightning talks.

 Sign-up now to present a lightning talk – If you are using observatory data (OOI, NCAR, NEON, etc.) and wish to present a lightning talk during the Town Hall, please sign up HERE by November 22nd.
 Important Note: All lightning talk slots for the OOIFB Town Hall have been filled.
 However, we still welcome lightning talks for the OOI Exhibit Booth on Wednesday, Dec 9th at 6:00 pm EST.

 AGU Registration Fee Reimbursement Opportunity – Funding is available to offset the registration fees for students and early career scientists (ECS) from US institutions who are presenting a lightning talk .
 Funding is limited, and the first 20 student/ECS applications will be considered for reimbursement.
 The Lightning Talk application form includes space for requesting AGU registration reimbursement.